Akhand6886/Nocturnal-Codex/PROJECT_OVERVIEW.md

 -   `/think-tank/[slug]`: `src/app/think-tank/[slug]/page.tsx` (Displays a single article)
 -   `/roadmaps`: `src/app/roadmaps/page.tsx` (Lists all available developer roadmaps)
 -   `/roadmaps/[roadmapId]`: `src/app/roadmaps/[roadmapId]/page.tsx` (Displays an interactive roadmap)
--   `/wiki`: `src/app/wiki/page.tsx` (The main wiki page)
--   `/wiki/[slug]`: `src/app/wiki/[slug]/page.tsx` (A specific wiki article)
 -   `/languages`: `src/app/languages/page.tsx` (Lists all programming languages)
 -   `/contact`: `src/app/contact/page.tsx`

-## 4. Data Fetching & Content Management

-The site uses a hybrid approach for content, sourcing it from a Headless CMS, local Markdown/JSON files, and static mock data.

-### Contentful API (Blog & Think Tank)

--   **Purpose**: Manages dynamic, long-form content that may be updated frequently by content editors.
-This includes all blog posts and think tank articles.
--   **Implementation**: The `src/lib/contentful.ts` file contains the logic to connect to the Contentful Delivery API.
-It includes functions like `fetchBlogPosts` and `fetchThinkTankArticles` that use the `fetch` API with Next.js revalidation to retrieve and cache data.
-It also contains parsers to transform the raw Contentful response into the TypeScript types defined in `src/types/index.ts`.

-### Local Markdown Files (Languages)

--   **Purpose**: Manages the content for individual programming languages.
-This content is part of the Git repository and changes require a code deployment.
--   **Implementation**: The `src/lib/languages.ts` file uses Node.js `fs` and the `gray-matter` library to read and parse the markdown files located in the `content/languages/` directory.
-The `getAllLanguages` function iterates through the files, extracts the frontmatter and content, and returns an array of `Language` objects.

-### Static JSON (Developer Roadmaps)

--   **Purpose**: Manages the complex, structured data required for the interactive developer roadmaps.
-The node and edge data is ideal for a JSON format.
--   **Implementation**: The `EditorRoadmapRenderer` component in `src/components/EditorRoadmap/EditorRoadmapRenderer.tsx` fetches the corresponding JSON file (e.g., `frontend.json`) from the `public/roadmap-content/` directory using a client-side `fetch` call.
-The data is then rendered into an interactive graph using the `@xyflow/react` library.

-### Mock Data (Wiki Articles & Navigation)

--   **Purpose**: For foundational site content that is relatively static and can be defined directly in code.
-This includes wiki articles and the main site navigation links.
--   **Implementation**: The file `src/lib/data.ts` contains exported arrays of TypeScript objects (e.g., `MOCK_WIKI_ARTICLES`, `NAV_ITEMS`).
-This is fast, type-safe, and simple, but requires a developer to make any content updates.
-The wiki pages (`/wiki/[slug]`) directly import and use this data.

 ## 5. Static Site Generation (SSG) & Incremental Static Regeneration (ISR)